-We are committed to creating and providing an inclusive, open and equitable environment for individuals with different backgrounds, lifestyles, needs and expectations to be successful.
-To build awareness and understanding of issues faced by persons with disabilities (PwD), we sponsor networking, training and information sharing and encourage provisioning of reasonable accommodations.
+We are committed to fostering an inclusive, open and equitable environment that supports our people with disabilities (PwD) across the globe.
+To build awareness and understanding of how to integrate PwD into the workplace, we sponsor networking, training and information sharing, and we encourage the provisioning of reasonable accommodations.

-Some examples of initiatives Accenture has launched to support persons with disabilities include:
+Some examples of initiatives Accenture has launched to support PwD include:

-"Accent Sur Le Handicap,” for all Accenture people in France to call—anonymously and at no charge-- for information and advice on disability-related topics Accenture India hosts webinars and workshops featuring motivational speakers and training on how to support the needs of PwD coworkers.
+"Accent Sur Le Handicap,” a hotline for all Accenture people in France to call—anonymously and at no charge—for information and advice on disability-related topics.

-"Sin Barreras” (Without Barriers) is a workplace inclusion program at Accenture in Argentina focused on creating jobs for persons with disabilities.
+"Sin Barreras” (Without Barriers), a workplace inclusion program at Accenture in Argentina, focuses on creating jobs for persons with disabilities.